-The Group's income consists of 98 per cent of sales in stores where payment is principally made by credit card or in cash.
+The Group's income consists of sales in stores and online shopping where payment is principally made by credit card or in cash.
 This income is documented in its entirety in bank accounts which are reconciled daily.
 The risk of errors in the reporting of income is limited.
 Group expenses primarily comprise goods-related expenses, freights, salaries and social security contributions, rental expenses and marketing.
-Forecasts pertaining to income and expenses have been distributed to each store and department.
+Income and expenses are forecasted for each store and department.
 The outcome is checked monthly against both the forecast and the preceding year.

-About 75 per cent of Clas Ohlson's assets consist of inventories and non-current assets.
+About 77 per cent of Clas Ohlson's assets consist of inventories and non-current assets.
 Accordingly, particular emphasis has been placed on preventing and detecting deficiencies in these areas when designing internal controls.

 The processes and the control structure are documented in a separate financial manual, which is updated regularly.
 Work is continuously in progress to evaluate the most essential processes in the Group.
-The greatest risks in each process are analysed.
+The greatest risks in each process are documented.

 An assessment is then made of whether the controls that take place are adequate.
 If there is a need, further compensatory controls are introduced to reduce the risk to an acceptable level.
 The subsidiaries have accounting managers and controllers who ensure that financial reporting is correct and complete.
-In addition, they ensure that legislation is observed and that financial reporting is completed within the time frames to executive management and to the Group accounting function.
+In addition, they ensure that legislation is observed and that financial reporting is completed within the time frames to senior management and to the Group accounting function.
 Moreover, there are controllers at major Group functions and on the Group finance function with equivalent working tasks.
 The Group finance function has a close and well-functioning cooperation with subsidiaries as regards reporting and closing accounts.
-Each month, all subsidiaries report complete closing accounts, which constitute the Group's consolidated financial reporting.
+Each month, all subsidiaries report complete closing accounts, which constitute the basis for the Group's consolidated financial reporting.